 In a city filled with heritage, beauty and creativity, the best restaurants in Berlin excel above all others.
-The expansive metropolis is a place where history is alive, progressive innovation is rampant, and creative flair is on high – always interesting, often experimental, and endlessly inspiring.
-A haven for bohemians, Berlin’s own distinctive flavour gives way to some of the world’s most outside-the-box creatives, and fortunately for the modern gourmand, the culinary world of the German capital lives up to its reputation.
+An expansive metropolis is where history is alive, progressive innovation is rampant, and creative flair is on a high – always interesting, often experimental, and endlessly inspiring.
+A haven for bohemians, Berlin’s distinctive flavour gives way to some of the world’s most outside-the-box creatives.
+Fortunately for the modern gourmand, the culinary world of the German capital lives up to its reputation.

 Exposed brick walls, original wood floors, a mishmash of flea market-sourced tables and chairs, a handful of plants and stickered bathroom stalls — the defining aesthetic traits of Berlin’s restaurants and bars.
 Variety is the spice of life, so they say.
-And, unassuming as it is, Berlin has a lot to offer that’s easily missed during fleeting visits or even by those living in the city.
-The food scene has come a long way in recent years and great new restaurants are opening so quickly it’s hard to keep up.
+And, unassuming, Berlin has a lot to offer that’s easily missed during fleeting visits or even by those living in the city.
+The food scene has come a long way lately, and great new restaurants are opening so quickly that it’s hard to keep up.

 - 1 Where to eat in Berlin?
 Our Best Restaurants in Berlin.

 - 2 The Best Restaurants in Berlin: The bottom line